 Create a visual representation of their progress.
 This could be a chart, a piggy bank, or even a simple spreadsheet.
 Seeing their savings grow over time will reinforce their efforts and keep them motivated.

-As your child starts to see their savings accumulate, they’ll also learn the valuable lesson of delayed gratification.
+As your child starts to see their savings accumulate, they’ll also learn this valuable lesson.
 They’ll realize that by sacrificing immediate wants, they can achieve something bigger and more rewarding in the future.
+The excitement of finally purchasing that gaming console or going on that special trip is a direct and powerful reward for their hard work and patience.
+This positive reinforcement is crucial because it makes the act of delayed gratification feel not like a sacrifice, but a satisfying accomplishment.

-Click here for The Saving Seed Money Bundle For Kids
+Click here to Learn more about The Saving Seed Money Blueprint

 Creating a savings plan with your child is a fantastic way to teach them valuable life lessons about money management, hard work, and delayed gratification.
 It’s an investment in their future and a way to empower them to achieve their dreams.